 Accountabilities LAUSD Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
-Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Resources/Proposed Funding Sources Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
 Start/Completion Date Indicate when the strategy will be implemented and projected date of completion.
 The majority of students "strongly agree" or "agree" that they feel safe in their school as indicated on the annual School Experience Survey for Students (School Report Card) At least 90% of students respond "strongly agree" or agree Implement home visits Organize student orientation days, back to school nights, sleepovers Implement student government body Implement teacher-student conference days Implement pear and group dynamics positively Allocate funds for incentives and recognitions.
-Organize assemblies and gatherings Organize fieldtrips and picnic activities Will increase and improve parent partnerships and welcoming environments Will Increase external partnerships to support instructional incentives and parent participation support Will Increase clear and accurate, updated communication regarding school policy and procedures, between school and home Decrease the number of suspensions 10-11 TBD TBD TBD 30% Increase the number of preventive school-wide discipline plans that are effectively implemented Team Implementation Checklist Increase use of Discipline Policy Rubric of Implementation by Support Staff for the school Collaborate with parents closely in order to receive their support Increase attendance of staff and students 10-11 11-12 96% 96% Increase attendance incentives/rewards systems School-wide recognition Increase attendance incentives/rewards systems School-wide recognition
+Organize assemblies and gatherings Organize fieldtrips and picnic activities Will increase and improve parent partnerships and welcoming environments Will Increase external partnerships to support instructional incentives and parent participation support Will Increase clear and accurate, updated communication regarding school policy and procedures, between school and home Decrease the number of suspensions $\frac{10-11}{\text{TBD}} = \frac{11-12}{\text{TBD}}$ 30% Increase the number of preventive school-wide discipline plans that are effectively implemented Team Implementation Checklist Increase use of Discipline Policy Rubric of Implementation by Support Staff for the school Collaborate with parents closely in order to receive their support Increase attendance of staff and students 10-11 11-12 Students: TBD TBD TBD Staff: TBD 96% 96% Increase attendance incentives/rewards systems School-wide recognition Increase attendance incentives/rewards systems School-wide recognition